 Noctiflorous adj.
 Flowering at night.

 The word noctiflorous comes from the Latin noctis meaning "night" and flos meaning "flower."
-It describes plants or flowers that bloom at night, as opposed to those that open during the day.
-These plants typically have evolved to open their blossoms at night in order to attract nocturnal pollinators, such as moths or bats, which are more active during the evening hours.
-Many noctiflorous flowers also tend to have a strong fragrance to help attract these pollinators, making them especially noticeable in the stillness of the night.
+It describes plants or flowers that bloom at night, often to attract nocturnal pollinators like moths or bats.
+These flowers tend to have strong fragrances and evoke a quiet, ethereal beauty.

 "Lover of the night or darkness"